 5 Proposers/sponsors

-Arab States; African Telecommunications Union; Asia-Pacific Telecommunity; Brazil; Regional Commonwealth in the field of Communications; India; United States.
+United States.

 6 Sources of input

-The major source of input will be the experiences of those Member States and Sector Members that have deployed broadband networks and that have begun implementation of IPv6.
+The major source of input will be the experiences of those Member States and Sector Members that have deployed broadband networks.
 Contributions from Member States and Sector Members will be essential to the successful study of the issue.

 Interviews, existing reports and surveys should also be used to gather data and information for the finalization of a comprehensive set of best-practice guidelines.